slowernews/wisdom-tldr/README.md

 > *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

-Be the your best self;
+Be the your best self.

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*